jamespooley/qa-athena/README.md

 ### TODO

-This code is currently *ver*y, very bad** and much needs to be done.
+This code is currently **very, very bad** and much needs to be done.
 In particular:
 * Take out all the hardcoded stuff so code so code is sharable/reusable/etc.
 * Make backup copy of qa report CSV file before overwriting
 * Add functionality so that raters can pause and come back to rating and not have to start at beginning